 I showed them how to clean and cut the leeks~

-- Cut off the dark green leaves at the top, and about 1/4″ off the bottom.
+• Cut off the dark green leaves at the top, and about 1/4″ off the bottom.

-- Starting at the top, cut into the leek, halfway through and make the cut all the way down to the bottom of the leek, lengthwise, to open all the layers, so the dirt can be washed out properly.
+• Starting at the top, cut into the leek, halfway through and make the cut all the way down to the bottom of the leek, lengthwise, to open all the layers, so the dirt can be washed out properly.

-- Wash thoroughly, and cut into pieces or slices, as needed.
+• Wash thoroughly, and cut into pieces or slices, as needed.

-Making leek-lovers!
+Becoming leek-lovers!

-Then I showed them how to make the soup.
+Then I showed the girls how to make the soup.
 Everything was fine, until it came time to taste it for salt.
 The hesitant student was the last to taste the soup.
 I could bet anything that if this had been taking place in her own home, she probably would have refused to try it.
 Most kids are much more daring in someone else’s home, right?

 I still remember the look on her face when she tasted the soup for the first time–her eyes grew large, she smiled and exclaimed “It’s good!” as if she was completely flabbergasted by the flavor.